-BALTIMORE, MD – Emergency officials admitted a Baltimore police officer into Shock Trauma.
+BALTIMORE, MD – Emergency officials admitted a shot Baltimore police officer into Shock Trauma.
 Armed suspects wounded the officer in a shooting at a methadone clinic that occurred on Monday morning.
 The incident left a suspect and one other man dead.

 According to Baltimore Police Commissioner Michael Harrison, somebody reported the gunfire at around 7:09 a.m. at the Man Alive methadone clinic in the 2100 block of Maryland Avenue.
 Police had received a call regarding an armed person in the area.
 The gunman had already unloaded two shots before the police arrived on the scene.